FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 <img src="images/relicas.jpg"/> <br>

->📷 Take a screenshot of your Autoscaler details and save it as a .jpg or .png with the filename `hpa2.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of your Autoscaler details and save it as **hpa2.png**.

 6. Run the below command to observe the details of the horizontal pod autoscaler: